harryzcy/UNC-COMP572-images/final/README.md

         - I introduced the randomness by limiting the number of times that the same tile can appear.

           For my results, I'm using a hard limit of 5.

+        - When finding the appropriate tile using the Euclidean norms, I get the five smallest ones and randomly pick one of them.

 ## Results